Almost all Idaho Endowment Land is accessible to the public by foot, horseback, bicycle, watercraft or motorized vehicle.

 Endowment Land Accessible to the Public

-Find places to go on endowment land using this GIS-enabled map.
+Find places to go on Idaho Endowment Land using this GIS-enabled map.
 More than 96% of endowment land is accessible to the public by foot, horseback, bicycle, watercraft or motorized vehicle.